Bewdley Orchids: Conservation in your garden

 There are around 50 native orchid in Great Britain.
 We currently stock a small number of these and are adding to our plant list all the time.
 We only sell recognised species, not varieties or crosses, all grown from seed.

 For those not familiar with our native orchids, the scrolling photographs at the top of the page are all to be found in the wild, but sadly not very often.
 Growing them in your garden is the best thing you can do to help them.
 But never, ever dig them up, we grow them from seed, so they never compromise wild populations.

 Our stock can be used to produce a naturalised meadow, or reintroduce plants into a landscape where they once thrived but have been lost.
 It is our aim to help enhance the biodiversity of gardens, meadows and orchards by encouraging the conservation of these plants.

 The latest information on talks we will be giving can be found on our Talks page.
 We do hope we will see as many of you there as can make it.
 We will be happy to help and advise on any aspect of orchid cultivation.

 Many thanks to Dr D.C.Morgan for providing the header photograph on our Catalogue and Contact pages.

-We are now booking talks for 2018 and 2019.
+We are now booking talks for 2019.
 Talks cover growing orchids in your garden and how we go about getting plants from seed to flowerpot.
 If you would like a talk on garden orchids please get in touch via our contact page.